 Cape Cod has a hidden history.
 Early American bohemian architects from wealthy family backgrounds turned the area into an experimental lab for mid-century modern architecture.
 During the same period, European emigres from Germany, including Bauhaus’ founder and his students, started coming to the area to enjoy summers and apply their trade, incorporating Bauhaus design styles with Cape Cod features.

 Cape Cod also seems to have a lot of open houses.
-It is a hot-bed for art, history, and culture.
+It is a hotbed for art, history, and culture.
 The beaches are great too.
-If you end up traveling, enjoy some of the beautiful interior spaces but before you go, check out some Sotheby’s listings for a house number and for inspiration. n the buying mode?
-Cape Cod National Seashore properties are available from variety realtors like 3Harbors Realty on their website or social media account.
+If you end up traveling, enjoy some of the beautiful interior spaces but before you go, check out some Sotheby’s listings for a house number and inspiration. n the buying mode?
+Cape Cod National Seashore properties are available from a variety of realtors like 3Harbors Realty on their website or social media accounts.

 Unique Swedish-Style Luxury Barn Rental for Four in Cape Cod, Massachusetts